-A high dose of riboflavin (vitamin B-2) may also prevent migraines or reduce the frequency of headaches.
+A high dose of riboflavin (vitamin B-2) may reduce the frequency and severity of headaches.
 Coenzyme Q10 supplements might decrease the frequency of migraines, but larger studies are needed.

-Ask your doctor if these treatments are right for you.
-Don't use feverfew, riboflavin or butterbur if you're pregnant or without first talking with your doctor.
+Ask your health care provider if these treatments are right for you.
+If you're pregnant, don't use any of these treatments without first talking with your provider.